 Students can request documentation directly from their clinicians, obtain educational testing/diagnostics done by school psychologists from their school districts, or reference what may be in a file at home if parents had testing or other diagnostics done.
 Testing/diagnostics must be “recent” (generally three years).
 Educational testing can be more than three years if the testing was done as an “adult” learner within high school age.
 Testing over 5 years is not generally accepted.
 Please review our documentation policies before submitting documentation.

 If the disability is medical, documentation can be requested from the student’s doctor or specialist.
-If the student has learning disabilities he/she must obtain diagnostics from testing done by educational psychologists/neuropsychiatrists, or learning disability specialists.
-If the student has insurance this may be paid for by his/her plan.
-If the student has no insurance referrals to appropriate vocational rehabilitation programs may be possible.
+If the student has learning disabilities they must obtain diagnostics from testing done by educational psychologists/neuropsychiatrists, or learning disability specialists.
+If the student has insurance this may be paid for by their plan.
+If the student has no insurance, referrals to appropriate vocational rehabilitation programs may be possible.
 The DRC may be able refer you to a community professional who can provided appropriate testing and assessment for educational accommodations.
 Please contact the DRC for more information.

 Students who have difficulty in obtaining documentation may sign a release of information form at the DRC reception desk.
 DRC will then request the documentation to assist the student in this process.
 This is done only after the student has tried unsuccessfully to obtain their doctor’s diagnosis information.

 Test anxiety is not classified as a disability.
-Disabilities that include anxiety are depression, PTSD (post traumatic stress disorder), general anxiety disorder.
+Disabilities that include anxiety are depression, Post Traumatic Stress Disorder (PTSD), and general anxiety disorder.
 If test anxiety is part of a disability such as these the student should go through the DRC application process outlined on our Getting Started page.

 IEPs are individual educational plans for special education programs in the K-12 environment.
 There is no special education program in colleges/universities.
 Reduced course content, extensions on homework/class projects are not possible.
 If there are legitimate emergencies due to accidents, illness, or surgery advocacy can be provided on a case by case basis with the instructor.
 The student’s self advocacy would also be required in this situation.